kreutz-lab/OmicsData/README.md

 ## Installation
 - Clone or download repository
+	- If you want to include the submodule 'Rcall': "git clone --recurse-submodules https://github.com/kreutz-lab/OmicsData"
 - Add the repository file path to your Matlab search path (e.g. by addpath.m)